TeknoTrader/Historycal-Pattern-Matching/README.md

 This project was developed as my final project for **CS50P (CS50's Introduction to Programming with Python)** by Harvard University.

 **Special Thanks:**
-- Harvard CS50 team for instruction and support
 - Yahoo Finance for providing market data API
 - The Streamlit community for documentation
 - Claude AI for assistance with translations
+- Harvard CS50 team for instruction, support and for the inspiration to make this web application as final project.
+[This is my Harvard CS50P Certificate](https://certificates.cs50.io/1fbe53e1-1594-47fb-b311-aa7b3a91a6d6.pdf?size=letter)
 ---

 ## ❓ FAQ